So help me God: United Kingdom

+an affirmation instead, omitting "words of imprecation or calling to witness" (i.e. invoking God).
+The 1978 Act also provides that the lack of religious belief of the person swearing an oath does not affect its validity.

 United States

 The phrase "So help me God" is prescribed in oaths as early as the Judiciary Act of 1789, for U.S. officers other than the President.
 The act makes the semantic distinction between an affirmation and an oath.
 The oath, religious in essence, includes the phrase "so help me God" and "[I] swear".
 The affirmation uses "[I] affirm".
 Both serve the same purpose and are described as one (i.e. "... solemnly swear, or affirm, that ...")